JasonLiu1229/master-thesis/README.md

 - For benchmarking, additionally you need Arno's setup.
 See references for more info.
   - Note that database generation is not done in Docker and you need to do it yourself in case you want to replicate similar benchmarking.

 Note: Windows might need seperate compilers to make some things work.
 This is needed for `pybind11` and other libraries.
+Additionally if using docker, some things do not have to be directly installed, like Python.

 ### Steps